Projector

 Updating a record

-To update a Record in Sequent use the update_all_records
+To update a Record in Sequent, use the update_all_records

 method.
 This method has 3 parameters:

-- the Record
+- the Record class

 - the where clause as a